accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/fonctionnalite-d-accessibilite.md

 - a font size enlargement device;
 - a component for accessing a simplified language version;
 - special keyboard shortcuts available for certain assistive technologies;
-- gestures or device movements that trigger functionalities.
+- gestures or device movements that trigger features.